benbowes/free-monad-exersizes/README.md

 Scala: Use the netty-api-stencil as the starting point
 NodeJS: Use your favourite NodeJS web framewrok
 Don't use free monads for the first exercise.
 Don't forget to write tests.

-### Exercise 2

-Add a /listings/free/{listingId} endpoint which does the same, but uses Free Monad and the interpreter pattern.

-If you're doing it in Scala, use the cats reference documentation for free monads.
-If you're doing it in NodeJS, see my previous attempt at using free monads in JavaScript here.

 ## Getting started